badu/bus/README.md

 `func OnMyEventOccurred(event InterestingEvent)`

-where `InterestingEvent` has to be a struct which has to implement two methods:

-`type InterestingEvent struct{}`

-`func (e InterestingEvent) EventID() string{ return "MyUniqueName" }`

-where the string which represents the name of the event has to be unique across the event system.

-`func (e InterestingEvent) Async() bool{ return true }`

-where we signal that the event will be passed to the listeners by spinning up a goroutine.

 The event producer will simply do:

 `bus.Pub(InterestingEvent{})`

+Optional, to allow the bus to spin a goroutine for dispatching events, implement the following interface:

+`func (e InterestingEvent) Async() bool{ return true }`

+or

+`func (e *InterestingEvent) Async() bool{ return true }`

+By default, the bus is using sync events : waits for listeners to complete their jobs before calling the next listener.

 Usage : `go get github.com/badu/bus`